Cooking a whole smoked chicken on the Traeger grill is a great way to get a tasty dinner on the table with minimal work.

 That extra dry exterior is going to easily crisp!
 Woohoo for extra crispy chicken skin.

-Cooking on the Traeger Grill
+Cooking our Whole Chicken on the Traeger Grill

 Now that the chicken has properly brined, we can get it on the grill.
 To start, preheat your Traeger, alternative pellet smoker, or electric smoker to 225F and allow it to heat for 15 minutes.
-When it is time, place the chicken or chickens, directly on the grill grates and close the lid.
+Brush the outside of the chicken with butter.
+Use butter twine to tie the legs together.
+Tuck the chicken wings behind the the back.

 How do you know when the whole chicken is cooked?